weshaggard/azure-rest-api-specs/specification/azurelogistics/resource-manager/readme.md

-# Open Supply Chain Pltform (OSCP) control plane APIs
+# Logistics

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Microsoft.OpenLogisticsPlatform RP.
+This is the AutoRest configuration file for Azure Supply Chain Services.

+---

 ## Getting Started

-To build the SDKs for My API, simply install AutoRest via `npm` (`npm install -g autorest`) and then run:
+To build the SDKs for Azure Supply Chain Services, simply [Install AutoRest](https://aka.ms/autorest/install) or via `npm` (`npm install -g autorest`) and in this folder run:

-> `autorest readme.md`
+> `autorest`

 To see additional help and options, run: